 Position Status: Full Time/10 Month/Exempt

-Swift School is an independent school serving grades 1-8 located in Roswell, Georgia, 20 minutes north of Atlanta.
+Swift School is an independent school serving grades 1-8 located in Roswell, GA, 20 minutes north of Atlanta.
 Serving a population of approximately 200 students, Swift’s mission is to prepare students with dyslexia and related language-based learning differences to be successful in life.
 The school recognizes that each child is unique and our academic and social-emotional support addresses the needs of each individual learner.
 A Lower Division Lead Teacher is responsible for organizing and implementing the instructional program in order for students to achieve academic success in accordance with Swift School policies and mission.

 - Bachelor’s degree or higher required in education or related field of study